 - If you have one or more columns missing in the print, it may be because the column width exceeds the paper size.
 Try to adjust the column width for this.

-I hope that the 2 ways I showed in this tutorial solved your problem of the set print area not working in excel.
+I hope that the 2 ways I showed in this tutorial solved your problem of the set print area not working in Excel.
 Download the practice workbook and try these solutions on the given dataset.
-Lastly, to learn more excel techniques, follow our ExcelDemy website.
 If you have any queries, please let me know in the comments.